vasilescur/DictationEnter/README.md

 # Dictation Enter

-A macOS menu bar utility that automatically presses Enter for you when you finish dictating.
+A macOS menu bar utility that automatically presses Enter for you when you finish dictating (with Wispr Flow or similar).

 When you hold a trigger key (default: Fn) to dictate, Dictation Enter detects the release and sends an Enter keypress after a configurable delay.
 This lets you dictate into text fields and chat apps without needing to manually confirm with Enter afterward.